shwezhu/shwezhu.github.io/content/post/linux/001-commands-linux.md

 - Stopping a Service: To stop a service, you can use `systemctl stop <service-name>`.
 - Checking the Status of a Service: To check the status of a service, you can use `systemctl status <service-name>`.

 The systemd is a service manager for Linux operating systems.
 It is responsible for initializing and managing system services, daemons, and other processes during the boot process and while the system is running.

-## 2. wget
+---

+**wget**

 ```shell
 # -O write documents to FILE: download the file and save it into install.sh